 Renting a campervan in winter

 Renting a campervan will kill two birds with one stone and simplify this entire planning process a lot.
 So I would highly recommend this option, but since I work for Happy Campers, of course I’m biased.
 There are some other good campervan rentals out there for all budgets, for example, Cheap Campervans rental, which guarantees lowest prices for very basic vans.
-So if you happen to agree with me, keep this in mind:
+So if you happen to agree with me on the campervan idea, keep this in mind:

 - Make sure that the company is actually open.
 Some companies, especially those who don't offer 4x4 vans, close during the harshest winter months in order to be responsible.

 - Do they offer 4x4 vans?
 If you are traveling in December or January, renting a 4x4 might be the safer bet.